-1. Match the tax on non-cigarette forms of tobacco like spit tobacco, cigars and hookah to the cigarette tax;
+- Match the tax on non-cigarette forms of tobacco like spit tobacco, cigars and hookah to the cigarette tax; and

-2. Increase funding for tobacco prevention and cessation programs; and
+- Increase funding for tobacco prevention and cessation programs.

-As we look to 2017, the American Lung Association in Ohio will continue to work with a broad coalition of stakeholders to raise the tax on other tobacco products, fully fund evidence-based tobacco prevention and cessation programs, and pass Tobacco 21 laws in Ohio's cities.
+As we look to 2018, the American Lung Association in Ohio will continue to work with a broad coalition of stakeholders to fully fund evidence-based tobacco prevention and cessation programs and pass Tobacco 21 laws in Ohio's cities.